milakow/Final_Project/README.md

 Project Status

 Project is: complete.
 However, my next goal is to enable the use of databases and making graphs based on them.

 Contact
 Created by @milakow - feel free to contact me!

+Many thanks to CODE:ME Foundation for truly amazing Python course.
+Last eight weeks were extremely busy, but I am determined to work on my code even more.